 - It is available in two forms — loose and pressed — and requires a brush or puff to be applied.

 - Loose powder is finer and made of ingredients, such as talc and silica, which offer lightweight coverage and absorb excess oil.
-It is, thus, ideal for people who have oily and combination skin types or wear liquid foundation.
+It is, thus, a great option for oil-control and is ideal for people who have oily and combination skin types or wear liquid foundation.

 - Pressed powder is semi-solid and easier to use.